Locations: California, New York, Maine, Georgia

 Ages served: Boys in Maine, Boys & Girls in California, New York and Georgia, entering grades 5 – 11

-Description of program: Experience Camps provides boys, entering grades 5-11, who have experienced a significant death-loss with a free one-week summer camp program that helps build confidence, encourage laughter and navigate their grief through friendship, teamwork, athletics, and the common bond of loss.
+Description of program: Experience Camps provides boys and girls (check camp location for age ranges), who have experienced a significant death-loss with a free one-week summer camp program that helps build confidence, encourage laughter and navigate their grief through friendship, teamwork, athletics, and the common bond of loss.
 It is a safe environment where kids can explore their grief, break the isolation they may feel with their non-camp peers, and have a whole lot of fun.
 They have the opportunity to meet and bond with kids who are going through similar things, while getting all of the benefits of the traditional summer camp experience.
 Through team sports, individual challenges and community living they learn about leadership, confidence and cooperation.
 Under the guidance of professional bereavement staff, campers have the opportunity to share stories and remember the one who died, while exploring skills that will help them after camp.